Posted On Sep 09, 2020

-Benign prostatic hyperplasia (BPH) is also known as benign prostatic hypertrophy is a condition characterized by an enlarged prostate gland.
+Benign prostatic hyperplasia (BPH) also known as benign prostatic hypertrophy is a condition characterized by an enlarged prostate gland.
 An enlarged prostate gland is associated with a thin stream of urine flow.
 In some cases, patients may fail to urinate completely.
 BPH can also lead to urinary infections, kidney stones, and reduced kidney function.

 BPH is most prevalent in elderly men over the age of 80.
 About 8% of men between the ages of 31 and 40 years may also suffer from the condition.